slerman12/Eclectic-Mem/Eclectic-Mem/README.md

-# Eclectic-Mem: Efficient Contrastive Learner, Episodic Controller, And Transformer In Continuous-Action-Space Meta-MDPs
+# Eclectic-Mem: Efficient Contrastive Learner, Episodic Controller, And Transformer In Continuous-Control Meta-MDPs

+Eclectic-Mem: Efficient Contrastive Learner, Episodic Controller, And Transformer All In One Consolidated Lifelong Memory Architecture

+Eclectic-Mem: Efficient Contrastive Learner, Episodic Controller, Transformer, And Continuous Controller All In One Consolidated Lifelong Memory Architecture

 Eclectic-Mem: Efficient Contrastive Learner, Episodic Controller, And Transformer In Continuous-Control-Continual-General-Few-Shot-Meta-RL MDPs